Amin-MAG/My-Notes/Network/DNS.md

 ---
 title: DNS
 draft: true
-tags: []
+tags: [networking, reference]
 ---
 # DNS (Domain Name System)

 DNS or Domain name servers change the human-readable path or domain to IP addresses.
 A DNS resolver can be in ISP or popular DNS providers (Google/Cloudflare).
-If a DNS resolver can not find the domain name in its cache, It will ask authoritative nameserver.
+If a DNS resolver cannot find the domain name in its cache, It will ask authoritative nameserver.
 When we update a domain's DNS record, we are updating its authoritative nameserver.

 ## Domain Hierarchy